-The permission to use my work for the UNESCO's Encyclopedia of Life Support Systems (www.eolss.net) for this thesis is hereby gratefully acknowledged.
+The permission to use my work for the UNESCO's Encyclopedia of Life Support Systems (www.eolss.net) for this paper is hereby gratefully acknowledged.
+I also want to express my gratitude to the organizers of this conference to invite me to have this presentation.